 At the discretion of the Director of CASA, repeated offenses may result in failure of the course or dismissal from the college.
 If a student is already on disciplinary probation, any offense may result in suspension or dismissal by the dean of student life.
 Unauthorized use of college computing equipment, facilities, or computer software may also be considered grounds for disciplinary probation, suspension, or dismissal from the college.

 Effective student advising contributes to a productive and successful college experience.
 Advising includes a variety of tasks: course selection, choice of major and minor, monitoring student progress, referring students to support services, and helping students connect their studies to potential career choices.
-In all of these ways advising complements teaching.
-But advising can be more, becoming at its best a dynamic relationship between student and professor that encourages students to cultivate thinking and learning skills associated with the liberal arts and to explore their abilities and interests in light of Christian faith and God’s calling in their lives.
+In all of these ways advising complements teaching, but advising can be more.
+At its best advising is a dynamic relationship between student and professor that encourages students to cultivate thinking skills associated with the liberal arts, and to explore a student’s abilities and interests in light of Christian faith and God’s calling in their lives.

 All entering students are assigned a faculty advisor.
 When students have a strong interest in an academic major, every effort is made to provide an advisor whose area of expertise matches the students’ interest.
-Students are encouraged to consult with their academic advisor at least once each semester and at any time they have questions that the advisor can address or for which he or she can provide appropriate resources.
+Students are encouraged to consult with their academic advisor at least once each semester and at any time they have questions that the advisor can address or provide appropriate resources.
 When a student selects a new major, the department chair will assign an appropriate advisor.
 To select courses, students must obtain their academic advisor’s approval.
 Although advisors provide guidance, it is the student’s responsibility to understand academic policies and complete all requirements for a degree.
-Contact the Academic Records Office or CASAwith any questions.
+Contact the Academic Records Office or CASA with any questions.

-To receive classification as a sophomore, the student must have a minimum of 28 semester hours of accumulated credits; as a junior, a minimum of 60 hours; as a senior, a minimum of 90 hours.
+To receive classification as a sophomore, the student must earn a minimum of 28 semester hours of accumulated credits; a minimum of 60 hours to be considered a junior; a minimum of 90 hours to be considered a senior.
 The student must also have maintained a quality point average of 2.0 for unconditional classification in any class.

 Academic Guidance & Probation

-A student whose cumulative quality point average for Houghton College work falls below the following guidelines at the conclusion of a semester is considered in serious academic difficulty and is placed on academic probation, and the student is required to meet with the advisor to develop a plan for academic improvement.
+An undergaduate student whose cumulative quality point average for Houghton College work falls below the following guidelines at the conclusion of a semester is considered in serious academic difficulty and is placed on academic probation.
+In this event, the student is required to meet with the advisor to develop a plan for academic improvement.
 Such a student is limited to 15 credit hours in the following semester.
 (Hours earned includes transfer hours.)